P.S. – The Next Generation

 40, 30, 20…

 I launched myself with all the mechanically assisted strength I had just as my Valkyrie stopped running.
 It took one last step and planted itself in the sand, but I had more important things to do than admire its pose.
-I hit the Israeli 501’s cockpit full on, and grabbed hard at its canopy bar.
+I hit the Rabin’s cockpit full on, and grabbed hard at its canopy bar.
 There was no way I was going to break through it with anything short of high explosives, but that wasn’t my goal.